ITHOFAR/RxNorm-web-explorer/db/README.md

 (path varies depending on filename and file location)

-## Start the Docker Container
+### Starting the Docker Container

-Run shell script within terminal:
+Run the following shell script within terminal:

 ```sh
 db/scripts/./docker-run.sh
 ```

-Expect the process to take around ~15 minutes depending on computer's power.
+Expect the process to take around ~15 minutes depending on computer's processing power.

-To view loading process:
+To view the loading process:

 ```sh
 docker logs rxnorm-pg -f
 ```

-## Connect to psql
+### Connecting to PostgreSQL

 ```sh
 docker exec -it rxnorm-pg psql -U rxnorm
 ```

-## Stop the container
+### Stopping the container

 ```sh
 docker rm -vf rxnorm-pg
 ```

+## Usage

+The [Dockerfile](db/Dockerfile) created the database, username, password, and schema upon launch of the image.
+Additionally, the tables were created and populated with PostgreSQL. \
+As such, the PostgreSQL instance is now ready to be queried by our app.